TinsonWang/SlackBot/README.md

 Proposed Work
 ---
-At a high-level, this independent study will create a Slack app for Gryph Slack that behaves like a bucket bot.
+At a high-level, this independent study will create a Slack app for Gryph Slack that behaves like Bucket, one of the bots in xkcd’s IRC channel which is capable of storing and retrieving factoids.
 The Slack app will be interactive and respond to certain commands or prompts given by users.
-To start, the project will involve eliciting the users of Gryph Slack for use cases and aim to implement the given use cases.
-One goal is to be able to build a knowledge base and answer questions using that knowledge base (ex. a FAQ engine).
-Additionally, the Slack app will include functionality from the following list:
+The main goal is to be able to build a dynamic knowledge base and answer questions using that knowledge base (ex. a FAQ engine).
+Additionally, I want to attempt to implement some the below-listed functionality into the Slack app:

 -	Casual levels of conversation (jokes, facts, weather information)
 -	Simple text adventure
 -	Filter and replace select words to create unusual or funny scenarios